AntoCuc/GpxSplitter/README.md

 Or

- - Download the executable (OSX automatically unzips the App)
+ - Download the DMG image (OSX verifies and opens GpxSplitter's directory)
  - Drag the App to your "Applications" folder and/or to your Dock
  - Run via Finder or clicking the icon on the dock